-Start by updating your Linux Mint system to ensure a smooth installation process.
-This ensures all existing packages are up to date:
+Start by updating your system to ensure all existing packages are current.
+This prevents dependency conflicts during the Plex installation:

 sudo apt update && sudo apt upgrade